 3Evidence of Who Should Be Working on Friday Night

-Labor rivals food as a restaurant’s highest expense, and controlling that cost is key to running a successful business.
-However, restaurant managers need to find the balance between having enough staff to operate efficiently and provide the level of service that customers expect and not overstaffing and paying for labor that isn’t necessary.
+Labor rivals food as a restaurant’s highest expense, and controlling that cost is critical to running a successful business.
+However, restaurant managers need to balance having enough staff to operate efficiently while providing the level of service that customers expect but not overstaffing and paying for the labor that isn’t necessary.

 Restaurant analytics leverage historical data to help managers understand the busiest times when more labor is required and slower times when a smaller staff is adequate.

-Data analysis can also provide the facts about each employee’s performance so that managers can schedule their best team members at peak times.
+Data analysis can also provide facts about each employee’s performance so managers can schedule their best team members at peak times.

 What Don’t You Know?

 Restaurant operations are fast-paced, and managers continually make on-the-spot decisions.
-You may be concerned that data analysis would slow things down—but it won’t.
-Depending on the technology you use, you may even be able to access insights from your smartphone before you make a call on ordering, staffing, or an operational change—you can have the power of data in the palm of your hand.
+You may be concerned that data analysis would slow things down – but it won’t.
+Depending on your technology, you may even be able to access insights from your smartphone before you make a call on ordering, staffing, or an operational change – you can have the power of data in the palm of your hand.

-Back up the next decision you make with insights based on data from your POS system and restaurant analytics.
+Back up your next decision with insights from your POS system and restaurant analytics data.